 Discover how much sugar is in your food by doing these simple checks:

-- Look at the 'carbs as sugars' on the nutrition panel - this includes both natural and added sugars; less than 5g per 100g is low, more than 15g per 100g is high.
+- Look at the 'carbs as sugars' on the nutrition panel - this includes both natural and added sugars; less than 5g per 100g is low, more than 22.5g per 100g is high.

 - Check the ingredients list for anything ending in 'ose' (glucose, sucrose, fructose, lactose, maltose) - these are all forms of sugar, as are honey, agave, molasses and syrups like corn and rice syrup.
-The higher up the ingredients list, the more sugar the product contains.
+The higher up the ingredients list these are, the more sugar the product contains.

 - Know your substitutes - for example xylitol, sorbitol and mannitol.
 These occur naturally in small amounts in plants and fruits and are often used in low-calorie products to provide sweetness but with fewer calories.
-Xylitol can be used in home-baking as a replacement for regular sugar (ratio 1:1) although it won't brown as much and it can't be used where yeast is the raising agent.
+Xylitol can be used in home-baking as a replacement for regular sugar (ratio 1:1) although your bakes won't brown as much and xylitol can't be used where yeast is the raising agent.

 Ways to cut down on your sugar

 Making a few adjustments to your diet can help you cut down on unnecessary sugar consumption:

 - Reduce the sugar you add to hot drinks.
 Do so gradually to give your taste buds time to adjust.
 Try adding a sprinkle of cinnamon to cappuccino or hot chocolate, cinnamon helps stabilise blood sugar levels and adds flavour without the sweetness.